oob-dock/oob-documentation/eng/integration-connector/recommendations/payment-scenarios/readme.md

 ## How to Identify the Scenarios

-Below are the rules for identifying the payment scenarios described above.
+Below is a more technical view of the rules for identifying the payment scenarios described earlier.

 The field analysis below refers to the payload of the payment creation request.
-It applies both to integrations intermediated by an "Integration Layer" and those made through a "Connector."

 ### How to Identify the Logged User Type